 Current issue

-welcome to the website of the journal Paliva (Fuels).
-The journal is published quarterly in online format, which allows a broad and rapid access for readers.
-The journal is open not only to researchers but also for technicians and other professionals working in plants, refineries, power stations, gasworks and companies processing, handling or trading both fossil and alternative fuels.
+Paliva journal is open not only to researchers but also for technicians and other professionals working in plants, refineries, power stations, gasworks and companies processing, handling or trading both fossil and alternative fuels.
 The aim of the journal is to share information between professional research organizations and users of research results.

 Since 2010 the journal Paliva (Fuels) is included in the list of recognized peer-reviewed journals, issued by the Research, Development and Innovation Council of the government of the Czech Republic.
 Amongst other requirements that must be met to be a member of the group of journals, all papers published in the journal undergo a review process by two independent reviewers.
+We sincerely hope you become regular readers of the journal and perhaps contributors in its future issues.

 Paliva (Fuels) included in Scopus database